HatchlingByHeart/PastLink/README.md

 <img src="https://raw.githubusercontent.com/HatchlingByHeart/PastLink/main/public/images/pl_logo_small.png" alt="PastLink Logo">

-<span style="color:red;">PastLink is in heavy development and is not ready for use yet.
-Key components are yet to be developed!</span>
+**PastLink is in heavy development and is not ready for use yet.
+Key components are yet to be developed!**

 PastLink is a web-based alternative to Crowd Control for manipulating an A Link to the Past Randomizer game.
 Useful as a Streamer vs Chat tool.